aragon/use-wallet/README.md

 ### &lt;UseWalletProvider />

 This is the provider component.
 It should be placed above any component using `useWallet()`.
-Apart from `children`, it accepts three other props:
+Apart from `children`, it accepts two other props:

 #### chainId